tianderturpijn/Azure-Security-Center/Labs/05 - Linux Detections/README.md

 ***Note**: you don't have to wait until the deployment is complete.
 Proceed with the next exercise*

 #### 2 - Create Linux users
-1. Connect to the Linux Victim VM that you have deployed earlier (note: not the Kali VM), using your favorite SSH tool
+1. Connect to your Linux VM (Linux-0) that you have deployed earlier (note: not the Kali VM), using your favorite SSH tool
 2. Create 5 users with the names user1, user2, user3, user4, user5, by leveraging the following Linux command:
 ```powershell
 sudo adduser <userName>